kmarkus/microblx/docs/dev/001-blockdiagram-composition.md

 ## Motivation

-The current blockdiagram DSL does not support hierarchical composition, which would be useful for building modular and reusable compositions.
-This document outlines the requirements and sketches a roadmap towards more complete composition support.
+The current microblx blockdiagram DSL does not support hierarchical composition, which is required for building modular and reusable compositions.
+This document outlines the requirements and outlines a roadmap towards more complete composition support.

 For background about this, see the documentation section `Composing